pbrimble/pbrimble.github.io/_pages/research.md

 Here is a brief overview of my research interests.
 These range from my onging work, research projects during my time at the Government of Rwanda, as well as written work for my degrees.

 ---
-# Ongoing Research
+## Ongoing Research

-## Evaluating the
+### Evaluating the Impact of National Solar Home System Subsidies in Togo
+With Deivy Houeix, Axel Eizmendi-Larrinaga and Toni Oki

-## VIIRS Nighttime Lights
+### VIIRS Nighttime Lights for Economic Applications

-# Completed Research
+With Adam Storeygard, Axel Ezimendi-Larrinaga and Kazuki Motohashi

+### Evaluating the Impact of Zoning Laws in Developing Country Cities using Spatial Data
+With Matthew Sharp

-## Property Valuation in Kigali
+### Valuing Property and Buildings in Kigali and Secondary Cities for an Operational CAMA

-{% for post in site.publications reversed %}
-  {% include archive-single.html %}
-{% endfor %}

-See publications page.
+With Patrick McSharry, Kaspar Kundert, Felix Bachofer and Andreas Braun

+## Completed Research

+### Using Machine Learning and Remote Sensing to Value Property in Rwanda
+With Patrick McSharry, Felix Bachofer, Andreas Braun and Jonathon Bower

+**Abstract**
+Property valuation models can achieve mass valuation transparently and cheaply.
+This paper develops a number of property valuation models for Kigali, Rwanda, and tests them on a unique dataset combining remote sensing data and infrastructure and amenities data for properties in Kigali, with sales transaction data for 2015.
+We use a machine learning approach, Minimum Redundancy Maximum Relevance, to select from 511 features those that minimise ten-fold cross validated Mean Absolute Error.
+Cross validated diagnostics are used to eliminate overfitting given that our goal is to generate a model that can be used to extrapolate value estimates out of sample.'

-## Rwanda's Agricultural Productivity Gap
+### Rwanda's Agricultural Productivity Gap
 I wrote a short piece on Rwanda's agricultural productivity gap using data on national accounts and nationally representative household surveys.

-**Overview:** What I found interesting was that from the 1990s until the late 2010s, there are three distinct three distinct stages describing the trends in Rwanda’s (unadjusted) agricultural productivity gap.
+**Overview:** From the 1990s until the late 2010s, there are three distinct three distinct stages describing the trends in Rwanda’s (unadjusted) agricultural productivity gap.
 Firstly, during the pre-transition stage from 1991 to 2002, the gap is incredibly large and volatile with an average of 10.15.
 Secondly,the transition stage from 2002 to 2005 is marked by a steep and permanent decline in the gap from 11.61 to 5.01 over this short time period.
 Finally, the post-transition stage from 2005 onwards sees the gap stabilise significantly, averaging a much more respectable 6.01 during this decade.
 Furthermore, a sizeable portion of this gap can be explained by differences in sectoral human capital.

 Download [here](https://github.com/pbrimble/pbrimble.github.io/raw/master/files/rwanda_apg_2018_02.pdf).

-## The Macroeconomic Impact of Dollarisation Adjustments in Cambodia: a Bayesian DSGE Approach
+### The Macroeconomic Impact of Dollarisation Adjustments in Cambodia: a Bayesian DSGE Approach

 For my undergraduate dissertation, I explorered the impact of Cambodia's de-dollarisation policy on macroeconomic volatility.

 **Abstract:** This paper develops and estimates a quantitative dynamic stochastic general equilibrium model with partial dollarisation of the Cambodian economy, to evaluate the volatility implications of de-dollarisation.
 We find that as the level of dollarisation falls, macroeconomic volatility exhibits a U-shape effect.
 For the initial stage of de-dollarisation, the economy’s improved ability to accommodate asymmetric foreign shocks drives down volatility.
 However, for the final stages of de-dollarisation, the vulnerability from foreign debt in dollars leads to a rise in volatility.
 This implies that some degree of dollarisation can achieve a favourable balance between these two opposing effects, minimising macroeconomic volatility.

-## Production Networks and International Trade
+### Production Networks and International Trade

 For my master's thesis, I explored global production networks and international trade.